stream-innovations/stream-payment-gateway/CONTRIBUTE.md

 ## Recognition and Rewards:

-##### As a contributor to the StreamPayments API project, your efforts will be recognized and valued by the community.
+##### As a contributor to the **Stream**Payments API project, your efforts will be recognized and valued by the community.
 Additionally, you will have the opportunity to:

 - Showcase your expertise and contributions on your GitHub profile and resume.